S&S Sports Power, Inc. was founded with the creation of the first pneumatic launch tower known as “Space Shot”

 2000

-S&S turns the industry on its side by applying the vertical pneumatic launch system to a launched roller coaster.
+S&S turned the industry on its side by applying the vertical pneumatic launch system to a launched roller coaster.

 2001

-S&S Acquires Arrow Dynamics.
-With the acquisition of Arrow the 4th Dimension “X” coaster, designed by Arrow, is acquired by S&S.
+S&S acquired Arrow Dynamics.
+With the acquisition of Arrow, the 4th Dimension “X” coaster entered the S&S lineup.

 2002

-S&S opens “Dodonpa” air launched coaster in Fuji-Q Highland park recognized by Guiness Book of World Records as the “Fastest Roller Coaster in the World”.
-It was the first coaster to exceed 100mph with a 107mph launch.
+The Air Launch Coaster “Dodonpa” opened in Fuji-Q Highland park.
+Recognized by The Guinness Book of World Records as the “Fastest Roller Coaster in the World,” it was the first coaster to exceed 100mph with a 107mph launch.

 2002